babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 `dirlink/x` with `:nofollow-links true`, where `dirlink` is a symlink, returns `dirlink/x` unresolved on both the JVM and Node.
 The cljs absolutize matches.

-## copy-tree copying a directory onto itself - accepted, matches JVM
+## copy-tree copying a directory onto itself - not a divergence

-The cljs branch wraps `create-dirs` + the walk in `(when (not= csrc cdest) ...)`.
+Both branches wrap `create-dirs` + the walk in `(when (not= csrc cdest) ...)`, so `(copy-tree d d)` is a no-op returning the target on both runtimes.
-The JVM has no such guard.
-This looks divergent but the observable behavior is
-identical: both no-op and return the target.

-The guard is required, not incidental.
+The guard is required on cljs, not incidental.
 JVM `Files/copy` has a built-in same-file no-op; Node `copyFileSync` does not.
-Without the guard the cljs walk would call `copyFileSync` with the exclusive flag onto an existing file and throw `EEXIST`, diverging from the JVM no-op.
-Removing the guard to "match the JVM shape" would introduce the divergence it appears to remove.
+Without the guard the cljs walk would call `copyFileSync` with the exclusive flag onto an existing file and throw `EEXIST`.
+Verified empirically: `copyFileSync(src, dst, COPYFILE_EXCL)` onto the same file via a `/var` vs `/private/var` alias throws `EEXIST`.

+The JVM originally had no guard: it walked the tree and copied every file onto itself via the same-file no-op.
+Result was identical but the walk was wasted work.
+The JVM now carries the same guard, so it skips the self-copy walk.
+This keeps both branches structurally aligned and avoids the pointless walk.
+The self-copy *detection* still differs: JVM `canonicalize` follows symlinks, cljs uses `:nofollow-links true`, so a copy through a symlink alias is detected as self-copy on the JVM but walked on Node.
+Symlink-aliased self-copy is rare and both produce a correct tree.

 ## same-file? on a missing path - accepted